10 Reasons to Add Düsseldorf to Your Bucket List

 Another thing about the Köbesse is that they’re meant to be solemn and straight-faced; it’s a part of the show.
 I know it can hurt when they don’t laugh at your jokes – I experienced it first hand 🙁 But don’t take it to heart!

-In fact our walking tour guide told us about a famous joke in the 60s: If you’re looking for entertainment, take a friend to a brewing house and get him to order a Cola.
+In fact our free walking tour guide told us about a famous joke in the 60s: If you’re looking for entertainment, take a friend to a brewing house and get him to order a Cola.
 Then sit back and watch the entertainment.

 Dusseldorf alt beer